igorti/solvi-docs/source/index.html.md

   }
 ```

-This endpoint creates a new project which is required prior to imagery upload.
-In response you will receive url to upload page for newly created project where user can be redirected.
+This endpoint creates a new project which is required before imagery upload.
+In response, you will receive URL to upload-page for the newly created project where the user can be redirected.

 Projects can be connected to a Field.
 When multiple projects are related to the same Field, they appear in the same map view when data is processed.
 This allows for easier navigation between imagery over the same Field and over the time data comparison.

 Fields can be created either beforehand - then `field_id` parameter should be specified when creating a project, or on the fly by sending in `field_name` and `field_geom`.

-Optionally, a project can be created with a so called *webhook* that will be called every time the status of the project changes.
-This makes it possible for an integration to for example react when a project finishes processing, without having to use polling to check the project's status.
+Optionally, a project can be created with a so-called *webhook* that will be called every time the status of the project changes.
+This makes it possible for integration to for example react when a project finishes processing, without having to use polling to check the project's status.
 To add a webhook, specify the URL to be called with the `status_webhook` parameter.
 See the section on [webhooks](#webhooks) for details.

 ### HTTP Request